| ISRAEL'SEXPIRED

 forensic expert who has gained access to the West Bank city of Jenin says evidence points

+to a massacre by Israeli forces.
 Prof Derrick Pounder, who is part of an Amnesty

 International team granted access to Jenin, said he has seen bodies lying in the streets

 and received eyewitness accounts of civilian deaths.
+The Dundee University expert said the Amnesty

 investigation has only just begun but Palestinian claims of a massacre were gaining

+foundation as the team continued its analysis.
 He said: "The truth will come out, as it has

 come out in Bosnia and Kosovo, as it has in other places where we've had these kinds of

+allegations.
 "I must say that the evidence before us at

 the moment doesn't lead us to believe that the allegations are anything other than